 To date, we have generated minimal revenue related to the non-clinical use of our cell lines and intellectual property.
 We have not generated any revenue from product sales.
-We have incurred net losses in each year since our inception and, as of September 30, 2018, we had an accumulated deficit of approximately \$577.4 million.
-Our net losses were \$78.9 million and \$71.9 million for the nine months ended September 30, 2018 and 2017, respectively, and \$96.4 million and \$120.8 million for the years ended December 31, 2017 and 2016, respectively.
-Substantially all of our net losses resulted from stock-based compensation expense and costs incurred in connection with our research and development programs and from selling, general and administrative costs associated with our operations.
+We have incurred net losses in each year since our inception and, as of March 31, 2019, we had an accumulated deficit of approximately \$613.8 million.
+Our net losses were \$17.9 million and \$27.5 million for the three months ended March 31, 2019 and 2018, respectively, and \$96.2 million and \$96.4 million for the years ended December 31, 2018 and 2017, respectively.
+Substantially all of our net losses resulted from stock-based compensation expense and costs incurred in connection with our ongoing clinical trials and operations, our research and development programs and from selling, general and administrative costs associated with our operations.

-As of September 30, 2018 we had 169 employees.
+As of March 31, 2019 we had 153 employees.
 Personnel of related companies who provide corporate, general and administrative, manufacturing strategy, research and development, regulatory and clinical trial strategy and other support services under our shared services agreement with NantWorks are not included in this number.
-See Note 9 - Related Party Agreements within the notes to the unaudited condensed consolidated financial statements for further information.
-We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future, which may fluctuate significantly from quarter-to-quarter and year-to-year.
+For additional information, see Note 9 - Related Party Agreements of the "Notes to Unaudited Condensed Consolidated Financial Statements" included in Part I, Item 1 of this Quarterly Report on Form 10-Q. We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future, which may fluctuate significantly from quarter-to-quarter and year-to-year.
 We anticipate that our expenses will increase substantially as we:

-- continue research and development, including preclinical and clinical development of our existing product candidates; - potentially seek regulatory approval for our product candidates; - seek to discover and develop additional product candidates; - establish a commercialization infrastructure and scale up our manufacturing and distribution capabilities to commercialize any of our product candidates for which we may obtain regulatory approval; - seek to comply with regulatory standards and laws; - maintain, leverage and expand our intellectual property portfolio; - hire clinical, manufacturing, scientific and other personnel to support our product candidates' development and future commercialization efforts; - add operational, financial and management information systems and personnel; and - incur additional legal, accounting and other expenses in operating as a public company.
+- continue research and development, including preclinical and clinical development of our existing product candidates; - potentially seek regulatory approval for our product candidates; - seek to discover and develop additional product candidates; - establish a commercialization infrastructure and scale up our manufacturing and distribution capabilities to commercialize any of our product candidates for which we may obtain regulatory approval; - seek to comply with regulatory standards and laws; - maintain, leverage and expand our intellectual property portfolio; - hire clinical, manufacturing, scientific and other personnel to support our product candidates' development and future commercialization efforts; - · add operational, financial and management information systems and personnel; and - incur additional legal, accounting and other expenses in operating as a public company.